veltzer/demos-orc-k8s/exercises/01_get_to_know_the_dashboard/exercise.md

 * Now see the new pods with:
     `$ kubectl get pods --all-namespaces`
-    and verify that you do see the dashboard pods there
+    and verify that you do see dashboard pods there

 * To expose the dashboard port to the outside world we will define a service.
     Take the attached `minikube-dashboard.yaml` file and apply it like this: